Dan Sullivan (U.S. senator): Foreign policy

 In July 2017, Sullivan co-sponsored the Israel Anti-Boycott Act (s.
-720), which made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied territories if protesting actions by the Israeli government.
+720), which would have made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied territories if protesting actions by the Israeli government.

 On June 6, 2021, Sullivan and Senators Tammy Duckworth and Christopher Coons visited Taipei in an U.S. Air Force C-17 Globemaster III transport to meet President Tsai Ing-wen and Minister Joseph Wu during the pandemic outbreak of Taiwan to announce President Joe Biden's donation plan of 750,000 COVID-19 vaccines included in the global COVAX program.

+On March 14, 2025, Sullivan warned British Columbia not to "mess with Alaska", even as state Republicans reaffirmed their friendship with the province.
+He proposed cutting off ferry service to Victoria and Nanaimo, noting that this was done during the COVID-19 pandemic.

 Gun policy

-In the 2014 Senate campaign in Alaska, the National Rifle Association (NRA) declined to make an endorsement.
-The NRA gave Begich an "A−" rating and Sullivan an "A−q" rating, the "q" indicating the rating was qualified because Sullivan had no voting record at the time.
+In the 2014 Senate campaign in Alaska, the NRA Political Victory Fund declined to make an endorsement.
+The NRA gave Begich an "A−" grade and Sullivan an "AQ" rating, the "Q" indicating the rating was qualified because Sullivan had no voting record at the time.

 Health care and public health

-Sullivan opposes the Affordable Care Act and voted to repeal it.
+Sullivan opposed the Affordable Care Act and has voted to repeal it.

-On November 17, 2020, during the COVID-19 pandemic, Sullivan did not wear a mask while presiding over the Senate.
-Senator Sherrod Brown asked him to "please wear a mask as he speaks."
-Sullivan told Brown he was not taking instructions from Brown and later called Brown a "far-left senator."
-Senator Ted Cruz called Brown an "ass" for making the request and suggested it was virtue signaling.
-CDC guidelines at the time stated that people should wear face masks while indoors.